Kimbell Art Museum: History

 Brown also expanded the Kimbell collection by acquiring several works of significant quality by artists like Duccio, El Greco, Rubens, and Rembrandt.

 After Richard Fargo Brown's death in 1979, Edmund "Ted" Pillsbury was appointed director of the museum.
 Previously he had been the director of the newly opened Yale Center for British Art, which, coincidentally, was also designed by Louis Kahn.
 He had also been a curator at the Yale Art Gallery, Kahn's first art museum.
 Pillsbury continued the art acquisition program in an aggressive but disciplined fashion.
 Richard Brettell, director of the Dallas Museum of Art, said, "He was, in some ways, single-handedly responsible for turning the Kimbell from an institution with a great building into one whose collection matched its architecture in quality".

 In 1989, Pillsbury announced plans to expand the museum's building to accommodate its enlarged collection, but the plan was dropped because of strong opposition to any major alteration of the original Louis Kahn structure.
 In 2007, the Kimbell solved that problem by announcing plans to construct an additional, separate building across the street from the original building.
+While this did not alter the Kahn structure, it did significantly alter Kahn's work.
+Kahn had designed the building to be approach from the lawn, and the new structure significantly altered that plan.
 Designed by Renzo Piano, and relocated to the west lawn, the new structure opened to the public in November 2013.

 The museum is part of the Monuments Men and Women Museum Network, launched in 2021 by the Monuments Men Foundation for the Preservation of Art.